siobhain/ccdshop/README.md

 ![](docs/co-toast.JPG)
 ![](docs/co-confirm.JPG)

-User also receives an email unfortunatley don't have screenshot for this order but here is one from an order earlier this month
+User also receives an email unfortunatley don't have screenshot for this particular order but here is one from an order earlier this month

 ![](docs/email.JPG)